jbohren/conman/README.md

 * Defining a set of standard Orocos/RTT interfaces for communicating between such blocks.

-#### Serialized RTT Component Computation
+#### Schemes: Serialized Control, Hardware, and Estimation Model Execution

-A *Conman* "scheme" is a pair of directed acyclic computational graphs meant to be computed topologically in realtime: the **estimation graph** and the **control graph**.
+A *Conman* "scheme" is a set of RTT components, and a pair of directed acyclic computational graphs on these components and their RTT ports: the **estimation graph** and the **control graph**.
+These graphs are meant to be computed topologically in realtime, so their respective parts should either compute in a separate thread and exchange information, or should compute with bounded latency.

 These two graphs may share vertices (RTT components), but are distinguished by their arcs (relevant RTT ports).

 Each scheme update involves the following stages: